 Use Local Service Providers #

 You want to be part of the community?
 Well, you're welcome.
 You just have to step in: Build your crew of locals for the everyday services you need.
 Choose a local hairdresser, bakery, shoe repair shop, garage …

 Also, for healthcare, there are some very good Mallorquin doctors, dentists, physiotherapists and other health care providers around.
 You don't know whom to trust?
 Ask the locals.
 I asked my local bank counsellor for a good hairdresser (you could see she had one) and thus found Caty – twice as good as the posh one I had in Palma (I hope you can see that, too) and at one third of the cost .

 It's in the local shops and waiting rooms you meet the "authentic" Mallorquins.
-Practice your Spanish with them.
+Take a cooking or language class and practice your Spanish with everyone.
 Believe me, they are the most patient of teachers.
 And over time they'll come to know you and call you their neighbor.

 Observe the Dress Code #

 When I first came to Mallorca with my family a good thirty years ago, it was on invitation by Isabel and Tano, Mallorquin friends we had met in my native Germany.
 They let us stay at their lovely holiday house in the Port of Andratx.
 It was the first of many visits, and each time we were on the Island, we went to Palma for a home-cooked lunch at their flat in the city.

 On our first visit, we didn't know.
 It was August.
 Hot as hell.
 We appeared in flipflops, all of us, and wore the same type of shorts and t-shirts we would have donned to run down to the beach or go to the market to grab some of those heavenly tomatoes.
 My eldest daughter's pink top had a chocolate stain right above her heart which hadn't come away in the wash.
 (It was her favourite t-shirt, so she wore it anyway)